-The village moved their location to 441 Main Street.
+The Village moved its location to 441 Main Street.
 They offered the Library the entire first floor at 4 Crystal Street.

 The Library rented a store two doors down from the main building to alleviate the crowded conditions.
 The rented space was also used for board meetings and juvenile story hours and programs.
-Also in 1976 a referendum was passed for a new building which would be part of the planned Community Center.
+Also in 1976, a referendum was passed for a new building that would be part of the planned Community Center.

 The children’s collection was moved to the remodeled lower level.
 New shelves were added to the adult section and also a serious study room was set aside.

 The Library acquired its first Apple computer and printer for patron use.